EGR314Team206/EGR314Team206.github.io/index.md

 ## Lessons Learned

-During this semester, our group ran into many issues.
-From having to change our microcontroller three times, to choosing components that weren't compatible with our design, and not realizing this until much later.
+During this semester, the group ran into many issues.
+From having to change the microcontroller three times, to choosing components that weren't compatible with the design, and not realizing this until much later.
 However, the team was able to apply knowledge learned from the previous semester in EGR 304.
-We learned the importance of using different forms of communication between chips (i.e. SPI, I2C, UART, etc.).
+Learning the importance of using different forms of communication between chips (i.e. SPI, I2C, UART, etc.).
 For example, SPI is faster in communication, but I2C can support multi-masters.
 The team also learned the difference between switching and linear regulators.
 The most important thing learned was the design process as a whole.
 After EGR 314, the team has experience in every step from concept, to design, to application.
-While the team does not have vast knowledge in every step of the design process, EGR 314 gave us an introduction into every aspect, which will aid us in future endeavors.
+While the team does not have vast knowledge in every step of the design process, EGR 314 gave us an introduction into every aspect, which will aid in future endeavors.

 ## Recommendations For Future Students